celinevetsch/CellSize_Dynamics/README.md

 # CellSize_Dynamics
-Final-year project on the role of cell size on microbial community dynamics.
+Final-year project on the role of cell size variation on bacterial community dynamics.

 Simulation_Code_FYP is written in Python.